rmyorston/busybox-w32/README.md

 `dnf install gcc make ncurses-devel perl-Pod-Html`

+`dnf install mingw64-gcc mingw64-windows-default-manifest` (for a 64-bit build)

 `dnf install mingw32-gcc mingw32-windows-default-manifest` (for a 32-bit build)

-`dnf install mingw64-gcc mingw64-windows-default-manifest` (for a 64-bit build)
+On Microsoft Windows you can install MSYS2 and a 64-bit toolchain by following [these instructions](https://www.msys2.org/#installation).
+To obtain a 32-bit toolchain run:

+`pacman -S --needed mingw-w64-i686-toolchain`

+Run `mingw64.exe` or `mingw32.exe` from the installation directory.

-To start, run `make mingw32_defconfig` or `make mingw64_defconfig`.
-You can then customize your build with `make menuconfig` or by editing `.config`, if you know what you're doing.
+On either Linux or Windows the commands `make mingw64_defconfig` or `make mingw32_defconfig` will pick up the default configuration.
+You can then customize your build with `make menuconfig` (Linux only) or by editing `.config`, if you know what you're doing.

-In particular you may need to adjust the compiler by going to Busybox Settings -> Build Options -> Cross Compiler Prefix

 Then just `make`.